-Diabetes Alert Dog Alliance Offers Reliable Resources
+Diabetes Alert Dog Alliance has Reliable Resources

-Amazing stories about dogs that warn their diabetic owners when there are dangerous fluctions in their sugar levels are all over the news and Internet.
+Amazing stories about dogs that warn their diabetic owners when there are dangerous fluctuations in their sugar levels are all over the news and Internet.
 Unfortunately, as these stories drive demand for diabetes alert dogs, or DADs, the number of credible providers remains small.

 Having your dog’s public access test and scent testing reviewed and evaluated by experienced third-party canine professionals assures you that the dog you are purchasing is doing his job correctly.
 It will give you peace of mind that you are getting what you are paying for and that your loved one is paired with a competent service dog.

-Do Your Research!
+Do Your Research

-Because there are NO agencies to regulate the breeding and training of DADs, your best defense is to educate yourself.
+If you have come to this page because you’re looking for a diabetes alert dog, you’ve come to the right place.
+Because there are no agencies to regulate the breeding and training of diabetes alert dogs or medical alert dogs, your best defense is to educate yourself.

 Ask for credentials.
 Ask for pedigrees and health test results for the pup and its parents.
 Ask to see a dog they’ve bred or trained doing its job.
 Ask what the contract covers.
 Ask questions until you’re completely satisfied – and then ask for all the guarantees to be in writing.

 Find a Trainer

 The Diabetes Alert Dog Alliance provides a list of professional trainers and their contact information